Conveyancing

 Stage #3: Post-Contract

-• Reviewing the contract of sale to ensure all terms are clear.
+• Reviewing the contract of sale

-• Conducting a title search.
+• Conducting a title search

-• Preparing necessary government forms.
+• Preparing government forms and conducting searches

-• Coordinating with the buyer or seller’s bank for settlement preparations, if necessary.
+• Coordinating with banks for settlement preparations

-• Finalising settlement preparations.
+• Finalising settlement arrangements

 Stage #4: Settlement

-• Arrange payment for any outstanding rates.
+• Arranging payment for outstanding rates

 Stage #5: Post-Settlement